Tokoroten: Japanese Summer Seaweed Jelly Noodles

-Unlike Kuzukiri, Tokoroten is not chewy at all and has a smooth, jiggly, slippery texture, which gives you a pleasant feeling like Udon noodles when passing through the throat.
+Unlike Kuzukiri, Tokoroten is not chewy.
+It has a jelly-like smooth, slippery texture, giving a pleasant feeling when passing through the throat.

-In Japan, there are even shops that specialize in Tokoroten noodles, many of which are located in mountains and open only during the summertime.
+In Japan, there are even shops that specialize in Tokoroten noodles.
+Many are located in the mountains and open only during the summertime.

-Therefore, when Japanese people go for a drive to a mountain in the summer, we sometimes stop by one such place for a break and enjoy its specialty refreshing seaweed jelly noodles.
+Therefore, when people drive to a mountain in the summer, we sometimes stop by one such place for a break and enjoy its specialty seaweed jelly noodles.

-In daily life, we usually purchase Tokoroten in supermarkets and eat the jelly noodles at home as an afternoon snack or a side dish.
+In daily life, we purchase Tokoroten in supermarkets and eat the noodles at home as an afternoon snack or a side dish.

-As preparation, you just transfer the noodles to a bowl from the package and season it with Sanbaizu vinegar sauce and yellow mustard that comes with the pack.
+Usually, just put the jelly noodles into a bowl and season them with the Sanbaizu vinegar sauce and yellow mustard that come with the package.

-As for how to eat it, we Japanese usually eat the seasoned seaweed jelly noodles with chopsticks like slurping ramen noodle soup.
+We eat the seasoned noodles with chopsticks like slurping ramen.